solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 Account-db related action such as flush, clean, squash, shrink etc. may touch and evict the stake accounts from account db's cache during the `rewarding interval`.
 This will slow down the credit in the future at bank `epoch_start+N`.
-We may need to exclude such account_db actions for stake_accounts during `rewarding interval`.
+We may need to exclude such accounts_db actions for stake_accounts during `rewarding interval`.
 This is going to be a performance tuning problem.
 In the first implementation, for simplicity, we will keep the account-db action as it is, and make the `credit interval` larger to accommodate the performance hit